Canon 6D Mark II vs Canon M

 So how do things add up?
 Which of the two cameras – the Canon 6D Mark II or the Canon M – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 6D Mark II:

 - More detail: Offers more megapixels (26 vs 17.9MP) with a 20% higher linear resolution.